What’s the Beef with Bute?

 Peppers, onion, and celery - the holy trinity of creole and cajun cuisine.
 I make a mean gumbo.

-Bute fills all three criteria.
+Bute fills all three.

 1. It works.
 When it comes to diseases, pain and inflammation are two things that people typically like to try to manage.
 Lots of studies have shown that bute is an effective pain-reliever and anti-inflammatory for horses.
 In fact, it seems to be effective at lower doses than have been commonly advocated – in one study published in 2005, 2 grams once daily, given IV, were just was good as 2 grams twice daily, when it came to relieving lameness.